Voice Prompting for AI: A Four-Part Workflow That Beats Typing

 A working voice-to-prompt setup has four parts: a microphone, a transcription model, a normalization step, and a prompt template, all ending at "paste into your AI tool."

-Each step can fail in its own way, and sloppily picking one is what makes voice prompting feel like a toy.
+Each step can fail in its own way, and choosing the wrong tools is exactly why voice prompting often feels frustrating and impractical for daily work.

 1. Transcription: where Whisper, Gemini, and OS dictation fit

-Where they diverge is cost, latency, and how they handle technical terms.
+Where they actually diverge is cost, speed, and how they handle technical terms:

-For pillar purposes, all three are viable and transcription is rarely what makes or breaks the workflow.
+Ultimately, all three are viable choices, and the transcription tool itself is rarely what makes or breaks your workflow.

 2. Term normalization (the part nobody talks about)